 We took it in turns to hold up the bed from the front seats, five minutes each arm then swap over between arms and each other.
 Sounds easy, but after ten minutes my arms were shaking like Beyonce’s backside and after 40 minutes they were like Beyonce’s backside in 20 years time.

 Of course, we got there with five minutes to spare and then had to negotiate super-helpful road works to get into the car park.
 In the end we just drove up a one-way street with me yelling “that way, that way” like a mad harpy as the sat nav gave the opposite instructions.
 Not stressful at all.

 Two bright orange acro-props purchased and fitted, we drove off to the the local Carrefour to spend vast quantities of money on cheese and nectarines before heading serenely to the airport to collect the daughter.

 I am glad to say that a year later, we are no longer driving around with acro-props but wait, there are more lessons to be learned here.
 I’m not quite sure what lessons we have already learned but onwards….

-Finally, the fuse was located in a secret fuse compartment that no-one knows about, and replaced.
+Finally, the fuse was located in a top secret fuse compartment that no-one knows about, and replaced.
 The motors were re-assembled and the electric switch thingy did it’s business and lifted the bed back into it’s proper resting place.
 It only cost €200, pretty reasonable, no?

 So, the real lesson here is don’t drop your electric bed until you are absolutely sure that you have sufficiently folded the front seats, so that when the bed is fully down it is not hindered in any way.
-Yep; it was entirely my fault and it has only take me a year to accept and confess to the error of my ways…I feel proud of my progress!
+Yep, it was entirely my fault and it has only take me a year to accept and confess to the error of my ways…I feel proud of my progress!